This SQL tutorial helps you get started with SQL quickly and effectively through practical examples.

 Section 7: Aggregate Functions

-- SQL AVG Function – calculate the average value of a set using the AVG function.
+- AVG Function – calculate the average value of a set.

-- SQL COUNT Function – return the number of rows in a set using the COUNT function.
+- COUNT Function – return the number of items of a set.

-- SQL SUM Function – return the sum of a set using the SUM function
+- SUM Function – return the sum all or distinct items of a set.

-- SQL MAX Function – find the maximum value in a set using the MAX function.
+- MAX Function – find the maximum value in a set.

-- SQL MIN Function – find the minimum value in a set using the MIN function.
+- MIN Function – find the minimum value in a set.

 Section 8: Grouping Data

-- SQL GROUP BY clause – combine rows into groups and apply an aggregate function to each group.
+- GROUP BY clause – combine rows into groups and apply an aggregate function to each group.

-- SQL HAVING Clause – specify a condition for filtering groups summarized by the GROUP BY clause.
+- HAVING Clause – specify a condition for filtering groups summarized by the GROUP BY clause.